emsesp/docs/Configure-firmware.md

 #### External Button

-- **Button gpio pin**. (v3 only) Set a pin with pullup for emergency reset to factory settings.
+- **Button gpio pin**. (v3 only) Set a pin with pull-up for emergency reset to factory settings.
 Default is pin 0 (boot-button on some esp32 boards).
 In v2 the pin is not configurable and fixed to gpio 0.

 #### Dallas Sensor